google/WebFundamentals/src/site/the-essentials/user-input/form-input/index.markdown

 </tr>
 </table>

-{% include modules/highlight.liquid title="Remember" type="remember" list=page.remember.recommend-input %}
+{% include modules/remember.liquid title="Remember" list=page.remember.recommend-input %}

 ## The autofocus attribute

 On some forms, for example the Google home page where the only thing you want the user to do is fill out a particular field, you can add the `autofocus` attribute.
 When set, desktop browsers immediately move the focus to the input field, making it easy for users to quickly begin using the form.
 Mobile browsers ignore the `autofocus` attribute, to prevent the keyboard from randomly appearing.

 Be careful using the autofocus attribute because it will steal keyboard focus and potentially preventing the backspace character from being used for navigation.

     <label for="frmName">Name</label>